MileHacker Logo

 • Driving Laws: Drive on the right.
 Speed limits are enforced.
 Seatbelts are mandatory for all passengers.
 Mobile phone use is prohibited while driving.

-• Traffic & Parking: Traffic can be congested around Lyon during rush hour.
+• Traffic & Parking: You might encounter heavy traffic around Lyon during rush hour.
 Parking in the city center can be expensive plus tough.
-Underground car parks are available.
+Underground places to park cars are available.

 Land Transport: Trains & Buses